AdvancedCustomFields/docs/fields/google-map.md

 ## Google Map API
 It may be necessary to register a Google API key in order to allow the Google API to load correctly.
 Please follow this link to get a [Google API key](https://developers.google.com/maps/documentation/javascript/get-api-key).

-To register your Google API key, please use the `acf/fields/google_map/api` filter like so:
+To register your Google API key, please use the `acf/fields/google_map/api` filter:

 ```
 function my_acf_google_map_api( $api ){